geschnee/carsim-rl-cnn/README.md

     - Python310/Scripts
         - this is for tensorboard
 - Install Unity version 2022.3.10f1
+- start Unity and import the project
+- open Scenes/Main.unity
 - use NuGet in Unity to install
     - Magick.NET-Q16-AnyCPU
     - Magick.NET.Core